ptim/sketch-page-switch/README.md

 ## Installation

 As with any Sketch plugin, you can install many ways.
-In each case, you'll need to restart sketch to use new plugins.

 ### With Sketch Toolbox...